gavinmcfarland/plugma/README.md

 -   `dist` The dist folder is where the outputted plugin code is built.
 When importing a plugin in Figma, select the `manifest.json` file from this folder.

--   `src` All of the files required for your plugin.
+-   `src` All of the source files required for your plugin.

     -   `main.ts` This file interacts with Figma's Plugin API
     -   `ui.ts` This file mounts the UI